Welcome to Bali, Indonesia

 The local village of Kalibukbuk is one of six in the region and is well set up for tourists, while still maintaining that traditional Bali feel about it.
 Other villages include Temukus and Anturan which are sometimes so quiet that it’s possible to be the only tourists in town.

-Ubud provides a different experience of Bali than can be had in places such as Kuta.
-Instead of the nightlife and party scene, visitors to Ubud can experience the natural beauty and a peaceful vacation that allows you to appreciate the traditional cultural and natural scenery of Bali.
+Ubud provides a different experience of Bali compared to what you will find in places such as Kuta.
+Instead of the nightlife and party scene, visitors to Ubud can experience the natural beauty and peaceful vacation that allows you to appreciate the traditional cultural and natural scenery of Bali.
 Known as a hub for the arts, Ubud has a small town feel where the locals have retained much of a traditional way of life.

-Another must see location in Ubud is the Elephant Cave or Goa Gajah.
+Another must-see location in Ubud is the Elephant Cave or Goa Gajah.
 This is an ancient cave that houses old statues and carvings, as well as a statue of Ganesha.
 Take the path to the spectacular waterfall and Balinese rice fields.
-For some relaxation, enjoy the Tirta Empul hot springs where you can bathe in naturally thermal springs.
+For some relaxation, enjoy the Tirta Empul hot springs where you can bathe in natural thermal springs.